pdpfsug/wp_raga10/wp_raga10/wp-content/plugins/si-contact-form/readme.txt

 Yes.
 To use a translated version, you need to obtain or make the language file for it.
 At this point it would be useful to read [Installing WordPress in Your Language](http://codex.wordpress.org/Installing_WordPress_in_Your_Language "Installing WordPress in Your Language") from the Codex.
 You will need an .mo file for this plugin that corresponds with the "WPLANG" setting in your wp-config.php file.
 Translations are listed below -- if a translation for your language is available, all you need to do is place it in the `/wp-content/plugins/si-contact-form/languages` directory of your WordPress installation.
 If one is not available, and you also speak good English, please consider doing a translation yourself (see the next question).

-The following translations are included in the download zip file:
+The following translations are included:

 = Translators =
 * Albanian (sq_AL) - Romeo Shuka